 We need your help to collect 20,000 books!

 SIGN UP HERE TO DROP OFF YOUR BOOK DONATIONS!

 EVERY CHILD NEEDS A HOME LIBRARY

-The Children's Book Harvest book drive seeks books appropriate for babies, toddlers, elementary age children and middle schoolers.
-Used books in good condition and new books are welcome.
-Please, no ex-school library books.
+The Children's Book Harvest book drive seeks books appropriate for babies, toddlers, and early elementary students through grade three.
+Both gently used books in good condition and new books are welcome.

 ORGANIZE A BOOK DRIVE